Bad Girls (1994 film): Production

-Three weeks into filming in Sonora, California, Davis was fired.
-The studio hired a new producer (Lynda Obst) director (Jonathan Kaplan), cinematographer (Ralf Bode) and screenwriter (Ken Friedman).
-The budget reportedly went up from $16.5 million to $20 million.
-After a month's hiatus, in which the script was rewritten to make it more action orientated, filming resumed.

-Lynda Obst later said, "Jonathan is like a woman.
+In the wake of Davis' firing, Fox hired producer Lynda Obst, director Jonathan Kaplan, cinematographer Ralf Bode, and screenwriter Ken Friedman.
+The budget then went up to $20 million.
+Production was shut down for three weeks, during which the script was rewritten to be more action-oriented and the principal cast attended a "cowboy camp" supervised by stunt coordinator Walter Scott.
+Discussing the studio's hiring changes, Obst said, "Jonathan is like a woman.
 His Heart Like a Wheel was the first feminist movie that knocked me out.
 He's more of a feminist than I am.
 I kept saying, 'Women do not want to ride into the sunset without men.
 We like men.'"
+Obst later expressed that the studio's meddling had made for a troublesome production.

-"I had actually liked the first script very much and would never have agreed to do it otherwise," said Stowe.
-"But I guess it wasn't translating."
+Stowe said, "I had actually liked the first script very much and would never have agreed to do it otherwise.
+But I guess it wasn't translating."
+Stowe later recalled the shoot as an unpleasant experience, with the only positive being that it introduced her to Texas, where she later bought a home.